bfontaine/rfc/README.md

 # rfc

 `rfc` is a little tool written in Bash to read [RFCs][ietf-rfc] from the command-line.
-It fetches RFCs from the Web, then cache them locally, so each RFC is fetched only once.
+It fetches RFCs from the Web, then caches them locally, so each RFC is fetched only once.

 ## Usage